coding-for-designers/Fall-2021-Syllabus/Resources.md

 # Resources
-*This page needs to be organized and adapted for fall cohort*
+*This page is in the process of being organized and adapted for fall cohort*

+## General Principles
 >"**Good things come to those who wait:** Projects sometimes take time to flourish.
 Avoid over-optimizing when you start out – many small steps over a longer period can lead to great things."
 >
 > [Web design principle 9: Use small and slow solutions](https://allcodesarebeautiful.com/en/permaculture-principle-9/ "Web design principle 9: Use small and slow solutions"), allcodesarebeautiful

+## HTML
+- [List of HTML elements](https://html.spec.whatwg.org/multipage/#toc-semantics) from the current maintainers of HTML - the WHATWG
+- [Intro to HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) from the MDN Web Docs
 - [HTML Accessibility](https://www.w3schools.com/html/html_accessibility.asp) - tips on which elements to use for semantic meaning
 - [Organize your text content](https://thomasorus.com/organize-your-text-content.html) - More tips on HTML elements
 - [What is alt-text and why is it important?](https://poetry.arizona.edu/blog/what-alt-text-and-why-it-important) - Best practices for alt text as poetry